mcarvin8/ava-sf-devops/README.md

     - `$CI_JOB_STAGE` must be "validate", "destroy", or "deploy" to have slack post the right message.
     - `$CI_JOB_STATUS` must be "success" for successful pipelines and some other value for failed pipelines.
     - `GITLAB_USER_NAME`, `CI_JOB_URL`, `CI_PROJECT_URL`, `CI_COMMIT_SHA` should be adjusted for the platform to have the correct details.

-Adjustments for the `scripts/bash/merge_main_into_sbx.sh` (merge main branch backwards into other org branches when using the org branching strategy) and `scripts/bash/rollback.sh` (rollback previous deployments) will have to be made based on the platform as well.